noodleflake/jellychord/README.md

 - `/jfmusic shuffle`
   Shuffles the playlist
 - `/jfmusic remove <index>`
-  Removes the specified index from the playlist.
+  Removes the item at the specified index from the playlist.
 Index starts with 1.
+- `/jfmusic promote <index>`
+  Promotes the item at the specified index from the playlist to the front.
+Index starts with 1.
+- `/jfmusic demote <index>`
+  Demotes the item at the specified index from the playlist to the back.
+Index starts with one

 ## Known limitations / issues / missing features

 Intend to fix:

-- No queue management functions: remove, bump to next, demote to last, play now
+- No queue management functions: play now
 - No elapsed time in playback status
 - No proper pagination in playlist